AeleSahithi/Predicting_stars_quasars_and_galaxies/README.md

 ## About This Project

 Are you fascinated by the universe and the treasures it holds?
-This project brings these two worlds together by applying machine learning techniques to classify cosmic bodies such as stars, galaxies, and quasars.
+This project brings these two worlds together by applying machine learning techniques to classify cosmic bodies such as stars, galaxies, and quasars using the data set [Sloan Digital Sky Survey DR14](https://www.kaggle.com/datasets/lucidlenn/sloan-digital-sky-survey).

 ## Project Overview